mjspriggs/overview/glossary/glossary.md

 {: #x7881319}

 An answer or annotation that is actually correct and is predicted to be correct.

+### trusted profile
+{: #x10127466}

+ A grouping of federated users, compute resources, or both, that are granted the same IAM access.
+When an identity applies a trusted profile, temporary security credentials are provided for the duration of a session.
+All identities that are allowed to apply a single profile inherit the same access.

 ### trusted root
 {: #x2042234}